Ballpark prediction for the hadronic light-by-light contribution to the muon (g-2)_{\mu}: Introduction

-The main motivation of this work is to provide a ballpark prediction with a judicious error estimate for the HLBL scattering based on a duality argument between the hadronic degrees of freedom and the well-known quark loop contribution.
+The main motivation of this work is to provide a ballpark prediction for the HLBL scattering based on a duality argument between the hadronic degrees of freedom and the well-known quark loop contribution~\cite{Aldins:1969jz,Aldins:1970id,Laporta:1992pa}.

-Such a duality estimate can be obtained by invoking a particular regime of QCD where one knows how to perform the quark loop integral responsible for the $\amu^{HLBL}$ (Fig.~\ref{fig:ql}).
+Such a duality estimate can be obtained by invoking a particular regime of QCD where one knows how to perform the calculation responsible for the $\amu^{HLBL}$ (Fig.~\ref{fig:ql}).
 This is the large-$N_c$ of QCD \cite{tHooft:1973jz,Witten:1979kh} where a quark-hadron duality is accounted for considering that hadronic amplitudes are described by an infinite set of non-interacting and non-decaying resonances.
 As shown in Ref.~\cite{deRafael:1993za,Prades:2009tw}, the large-$N_c$ limit provides a very useful framework to approach this problem.

-Using the large-$N_c$ counting and also the chiral counting, it was proposed in \cite{deRafael:1993za} to split the diagram of Fig.~\ref{fig:ql} into a set of different contributions where the numerically dominant contribution arises from the pseudo-scalar exchange diagram shown in Fig.~\ref{fig:pionexchange} \cite{Jegerlehner:2009ry}.
+Using the large-$N_c$ counting and also the chiral counting, it was proposed in \cite{deRafael:1993za} to split the quark-loop diagram of Fig.~\ref{fig:ql} accounting for the HLBL into a set of different contributions where the numerically dominant contribution arises from the pseudo-scalar exchange diagram shown in Fig.~\ref{fig:pionexchange} \cite{Jegerlehner:2009ry}.

-The large-$N_c$ approach however has two shortcomings: firstly, the assumption of pion-exchange dominance implies that the remaining pieces are small enough to justify their omission.
-Although this seems reasonable \cite{Prades:2009tw}, it might lead to an underestimation of the error.
+The large-$N_c$ approach however has two shortcomings: firstly, the assumption of pseudoscalar-exchange dominance implies that the remaining pieces are small enough to justify their omission.
+Although this seems reasonable~\cite{Prades:2009tw}, still the HLBL contribution to $a_{\mu}$ in Table~\ref{SMcont} is larger than the pseudoscalar-exchange one $a_{\mu}^{HLBL;PS}\sim 9\times 10^{-10}$~\cite{Prades:2009tw,Masjuan:2014rea}, and higher excitations may be relevant as well, although neglected so far.
+This assumption might lead to an underestimation of the final HLBL error.
 Secondly, calculations carried out in the large-$N_c$ limit demand an infinite set of resonances.
 As such sum is not known in practice, one ends up truncating the spectral function in a resonance saturation scheme, the so-called Minimal Hadronic Approximation \cite{Peris:1998nj}.
-The resonance masses used in each calculation are then taken as the physical ones from PDG \cite{PDG2012} instead of the corresponding masses in the large-$N_c$ limit.
+The resonance masses used in each calculation are then taken as the physical ones from PDG \cite{PDG2014} instead of the corresponding masses in the large-$N_c$ limit.
 Both problems might lead to large systematic errors not included so far \cite{Masjuan:2007ay,Masjuan:2012wy}.

 It was pointed out in Ref.~\cite{Masjuan:2007ay} that, in the large-$N_c$ framework, the Minimal Hadronic Approximation can be understood from the mathematical theory of Pad\'e Approximants (PA) to meromorphic functions.
 Obeying the rules from this mathematical framework, one can compute the desired quantities in a model-independent way and even be able to ascribe a systematic error to the approach \cite{Masjuan:2009wy}.
 One interesting detail from this theory \cite{Queralt:2010sv} is that given a low-energy expansion of a meromorphic function, a PA sequence converges much faster than a rational function with the poles fixed in advance (such as the common hadronic models used so far for evaluating the HLBL), especially when the correct large $Q^2$ behavior is imposed.